Understanding the Basics of Cannabis Farm Irrigation Systems

 - Test water pressure and flow rates

-- Calibrate sensors and controllers
+- Adjust sensors and controllers

-- Flush the system to remove sediment
+- Flush the system to remove dirt

-- Check for signs of corrosion or mineral buildup
+- Check for rust or mineral buildup

-- Verify that valves are working correctly
+- Make sure valves are working right

 Addressing Irrigation Challenges in Diverse Australian Climates

-- Implement water-saving techniques like mulching
+- Try water-saving methods like mulching

-- Consider shade structures to reduce evaporation
+- Think about using shade structures to reduce water loss

 For tropical areas: